devtron-labs/devtron/docs/user-guide/deploy-chart/chart-group.md

 2. Click on `Group Detail` to see all the running instances and group details.
 You can also edit the chart group from here.

-## 3.Bulk Deploy and Edit Option for Charts
+## 3. Bulk Deploy and Edit Option for Charts

 You can see all the charts in the chart group in the right panel.
 1. Select `Deploy to..`.